gallolabs/web-surfer/README.md

 - Output is object/boolean : application/json

 When output contains string (text/plain or application/json), binary data will be represented as base64 by default.

+## Help

+Go to http://localhost:3000/doc for OpenAPI doc with surfQL available methods.